 You also need to look at what the law in your jurisdiction says about contract variations.

-For example, the law in certain jurisdictions says that certain contracts can only be varied by deed.
+For example, the law in certain jurisdictions says that certain contracts can only be varied by deed (using a Deed of Variation template).
 Similarly, UK legislation such as the Contracts (Rights of Third Parties) Act 1999 also says that contracting parties may need the third party’s consent to vary a contract.

 Importantly, the rules often vary depending on the nature of the contract, so it’s always worth consulting a lawyer or attorney to make sure your variation is legal.